 As you become more comfortable being out in winter weather with your baby, you can start heading further afield.
 Winter hiking is a great option before the snow and ice make the trails a little more tricky.
 Be prepared with a set of boot spikes (such as Kahtoola microspikes) in case you do run into some slippery trails.

-For your baby, you can either carry them in a baby carrier (inside your jacket with a jacket extender) or a backpack carrier (we use the Deuter Kid Comfort III) if it's not too cold.
+For your baby, you can either carry them in a baby carrier (inside your jacket with a jacket extender) or a backpack carrier (we use the Deuter Kid Comfort III see our full review here) if it’s not too cold.

 If it’s a warm winter day and your baby is at a suitable age for a backpack carrier, you will have plenty of options for trails and don’t have to worry about getting too sweaty with a baby inside your jacket.

 If you are an avid cross-country skier, you don’t have to give it up.
 With a pulk or a bike trailer with the ski attachment, you can still enjoy getting out.
 With any luck the rhythmic motion will get your baby to sleep while you enjoy your workout!

 Skating is a wonderful winter activity.
 Find an outdoor skating rink and enjoy gliding across the ice as a family.
 Your options for taking your baby can be either in a stroller or in a small sled.
 A weather shield for your stroller or sled will ensure your baby doesn’t get too cold.

 Remember to check on your baby periodically to ensure they are still warm as they won’t be generating any heat from moving.